nv-morpheus/morpheus-experimental/dga-detection/README.md

 ### Name applications for the model.

-* DGA detection
+* This model is provided as an example of DGA detection.
+It's been trained on a very small dataset.
+It's mainly for testing purposes.

 ### Name use case restrictions for the model.

-* Different models need to be trained for different types of DGAs
+* It's for testing purposes.

 ### Has this been verified to have met prescribed quality standards?